hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part3.md

 - **Allen keys (hex keys):** Commonly needed for assembling furniture or making adjustments on machines.
 - **Wrenches or small spanners:** For bolts, nuts, and tool tweaks.
 A basic adjustable wrench is fine, but if you want something smoother and quicker, look at ratcheting spanners (click-style wrenches) or a combination wrench set with open and box ends.

-Now that we've got the out of the way, let's look at a few other low-key MVPs of the workshop:
+Now that we've got the basics out of the way, let's look at a few other low-key MVPs of the workshop:

 - **Masking tape:** Seriously, you'll use it constantly.
 Great for layout, marking, labeling, temporary assembly… all sorts of stuff (less than 5-10 EUR/USD).
 - **A deck of playing cards:** Sounds silly, but they make perfect adjustable spacers.
 Grab an old deck or buy a cheap one you don't mind getting dusty (less than €1 EUR/USD).